the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [4.0.1] unreleased =

+* Fix - Resolve issue where the "Events List" shortcode view more link was being generated too generically when a category was specified

 = [4.0] 2015-12-02 =

 * Feature - Added Customizer support for altering the colors of The Events Calendar (Cheers to the anonymous user who posted the original idea on UserVoice!)